Purchasing (Policy 6130)

 (iv.)
 The cost of the purchase does not exceed amount requiring SBOE Executive Director approval as prescribed in SBOE policy V.I.3 a.

 (v.)
-A fully signed explanation of the circumstances surrounding the emergency and the necessity for the purchase is filed by the requester with the UPD within two working days after such purchase or cessation of emergency conditions, whichever is later.
+A fully signed explanation of the circumstances surrounding the emergency and the necessity for the purchase is filed by the requester with the Procurement and Vendor Services Director within two (2) working days after such purchase or cessation of emergency conditions, whichever is later.

 3.4.6 Direct Negotiations

 a.
-In lieu of competitive bidding, and when not covered by a State open contract, negotiations may be conducted whenever any of the following conditions are applicable and authorized by the UPD:
+In lieu of competitive bidding, and when not covered by a State open contract, negotiations may be conducted whenever any of the following conditions are applicable and authorized by the Procurement and Vendor Services Director:

 (i.)
-The public good as determined by the UPD will not permit the competitive bid process due to time constraints.
+The public good as determined by the Procurement and Vendor Services Director will not permit the competitive bid process due to time constraints.

 (ii.)
 No responsive or responsible bids are received at acceptable levels of price, service or terms.